ESCOMP/ESMStandardNames/Metadata-standard-names.md

     * `real`: units = Pa
 * `relative_humidity`: Ratio of the vapor pressure to the saturation vapor pressure (for liquid water unless otherwise specified)
     * `real`: units = fraction
-* `roughness_length`: Also called surface roughness length, the height above a surface where the wind speed would be zero according to an idealized logarithmic wind profile
+* `roughness_length`: Also called surface roughness length; the height above a surface where the wind speed would be zero according to an idealized logarithmic wind profile
     * `real`: units = m
 * `sensible_heat_flux`: Flux of sensible heat across a unit surface
     * `real`: units = W m-2